Richard Watts: The will

 The will was not without its problems.
 Some of the properties disposed of were jointly owned with his wife, who therefore became the sole owner on his death.
 Some of the lands he had bequeathed had reverted (either on death or previously) to former owners, including a set of tenements which the Bishop took back.
-Marian did remarry and according to the will should have lost the house.
+Marian, his widow (a sister of the diplomat John Somers), did remarry and according to the will should have lost the house.
 However she and her new husband, a lawyer named Thomas Pagitt, wished to keep the house.

 In 1593, a document was drawn up between the four parties interested in the will: Thomas & Marian, Mayor and citizens, Dean and Chapter, and the Bridge Wardens.
 The document was called the "Indenture Quadripartite".
 In brief (the indenture is over 14 pages long when set in modern print) Marian was allowed to keep the house in return for giving up all other claims and returning the 100 marks left to her in the original will.
 The bulk of the document establishes the form and government of the charity which now bears Richard Watts' name.